999 (band): Career

-Named after the UK's emergency telephone number, 999 was founded in London by singer and guitarist Nick Cash, and Guy Days.
-Cash and Days are brothers.
-The former was a member of the pub rock band Kilburn and the High-Roads, and the latter was a session guitarist who played on some of the band's demo tapes.
-In late 1976, they placed an advertisement in Melody Maker for band members and ended up turning down Chrissie Hynde (The Pretenders), Jon Moss (Culture Club) and Tony James (Generation X).
+Named after the UK's emergency telephone number, 999 were founded in London by two brothers: singer and guitarist Nick Cash, and Guy Days.
+Cash was a member of the pub rock band Kilburn and the High Roads, and Days a session guitarist who played on some of the band's demo tapes.
+In late 1976 they placed an advertisement in Melody Maker for band members, and ended up turning down Chrissie Hynde (The Pretenders), Jon Moss (Culture Club) and Tony James (Generation X).
 They recruited Jon Watson on bass and Pablo LaBritain on drums, LaBritain having briefly played with the Clash.
 The band that eventually became known as 999 performed their first concert at the Northampton Cricket Club in January 1977.
-After experimenting with several different band names, the band became 999 in May 1977.
+After experimenting with several different band names, they became 999 in May 1977.

-999 soon established themselves as a powerful live act on the London punk scene and became regulars at the Hope and Anchor, Islington.
-On the strength of their well received, self-financed debut single, 999 were signed to United Artists Records around the same time as the Buzzcocks.
-"I'm Alive" became a firm favourite in the punk clubs.
+999 soon established themselves as a powerful live act on the London punk scene, and became regulars at the Hope and Anchor, Islington.
+Their self-financed debut single "I'm Alive" was well received, becoming a firm favourite in the punk clubs.
+On the strength of it, 999 were signed to United Artists Records around the same time as the Buzzcocks.
 The band's second single, "Nasty Nasty", was cited nearly 20 years after its release as a seminal punk single.

 Their self-titled debut album, produced by Andy Arthurs, was released in March 1978.
 One retrospective review claimed it "demonstrated their limitations as well as their strengths.
 The 45 cuts like "Me and My Desire" and "Emergency" demonstrated the latter, but the album lacked that special ingredient, uniqueness or originality to make it stand out from the crowd."
 The album reached No. 53 in the UK Albums Chart.
-The following year, the song "Emergency" from the album appeared — alongside songs by bands like The Jam and The Stranglers — on the punk compilation 20 of Another Kind.
+The following year, the song "Emergency" from the album appeared – alongside songs by bands including the Jam and the Stranglers – on the punk compilation 20 of Another Kind.
 That album reached No. 45 in the UK chart.
 Years later, "Emergency" was included in Mojo magazine's list of the best punk rock singles of all time.